JaydenPagsolingan/PortfolioProjects/UOF Budget Performance Dashboard/README.md

 *Potential Action:* Review factors contributing to the Work Study budget and what items contributed to the actual spending total.
 If similar spending is expected in the future, future budget projections can be modified.

+## Challenges Encountered
+1. The power query extracts all table data, including the summed up totals.
+These totals were left untouched and included in our dataset as I believed it was easier to create DAXs.
+While the DAX formulas were simple, the "Total Uses" rows prevented category-level visualizations from interacting with other filters.
+To fix, I created a back-up of the project and removed all "Total Uses" rows from the dataset using Power Query.
+While I had to replace visualization variables, category-level visualizations became compatible to the rest of the dashboard, resulting in deeper analysis capabilities.

+## Next Steps